Grants

 • Award: Varies.

-• Application instructions: Submit a complete Childcare Grant Request form; international students must complete the International Student Need Analysis Worksheet.
+• Application instructions: Submit a Childcare Grant application through ku.academicworks.com; international students must also complete the International Student Need Analysis Worksheet.